Why you should listen

 As a conceptual artist, Patel has used photography, sculpture, installation and performance to challenge cultural identity.
 For his work, he has grown a mustache exactly like the one his father wore when he emigrated from India to the United Kingdom in the 1960s, and remixed the practice henna tattooing to incorporate English words and comics books.
 Patel's conclusion about identity: that it is an ever-shifting game of imitation.

-Hetain Patel’s TED talks
+Hetain Patel’s TED talk

 “I don’t know how to introduce this, so I’ll just say, ‘Hetain Patel,'” says TED curator Chris Anderson.
 So no one knows what to expect, and that’s as may be, because this is some crazy right here.
 Patel walks onstage and crouches in a chair next to the dancer Yuyu Rau.
 He speaks a few […]Continue reading